PetaTech/spybot/README.md

 6. **Performance Tracking**: Logs all trades and calculates comprehensive metrics

 The engine processes one data row at a time, maintaining internal state for positions, daily limits, and market timing rules.

+## Data Handling & Performance

+### Parquet Conversion for Fast Backtesting
+For large historical datasets, the bot automatically converts CSV files to Parquet format using DuckDB.
+This enables extremely fast, memory-efficient queries—critical for running thousands of backtests or analytics sweeps.
+You do not need to manually convert files; the system handles it on first run.

+**Benefits:**
+- No need to load entire CSVs into memory
+- Orders-of-magnitude faster queries for large datasets
+- Seamless integration: just place your CSVs in the `data/` directory

 ## Trading Strategy